close

 A day of open mosques in Germany

-The participating mosques, besides welcoming all walks of life to enter and look around, also hold guided tours, lectures and exhibitions.
+The participating mosques, besides welcoming all walks of life to enter and look around, hold guided tours, lectures and exhibitions.
 There is even an opportunity to taste delicious food, with dishes and snacks from places like South Asia, the Balkans and Sub-Saharan Africa.
 Of course, Turkish snacks are also very well-loved in Germany and are likely to feature during Open Mosque Day.

 It is a day for being open to different perspectives, to meet Muslim people and marvel at the beauty of the architecture and adornment of these magnificent structures, because a mosque is a place of both faith and culture.
 Visitors in various German cities will have the chance to ask questions about Islam and the daily lives of Muslims.
 It's an event for all ages and parents often bring their kids to visit the mosques.

-About Open Mosque Day
+About Open Mosque Day (Tag der offenen Moschee)

 Over 4 million Muslims live in Germany.
 Many were born and brought up in Germany while others are recent arrivals, but what they have in common is being non-Christians in a predominantly Christian country.
 This event is one that aims for understanding and acceptance, to make it known that Muslims are an integral part of German society today, and to help break down barriers such as Islamophobia, racism and xenophobia.